SlugMaster1/SIV-US-Cyber-Open/challenges/Crypto/entropy/writeup/writeup.md

 ### XS64

 The XS64 is a very simple PRNG.
-It doesn't have any seed values or anything, the only thing needed to crack it is the initial state, which is one of the for values in the first row of the outputed data.
+It doesn't have any seed values or anything, the only thing needed to crack it is the initial state, which is one of the for values in the first row of the outputted data.
 I wrote a simple python script to do this:
 ```python
 for r in rands[0]:
     if _xs64(r) in rands[1]:
         first_xs = r
         break
 ```
-This inital state will be used to determine the rest of the states and eleminate them.
+This initial state will be used to determine the rest of the states and eliminate them.

 ### LCG

 The LCG is slightly more complicated.
 Breaking an LCG with a known modulus can be done with three sequential values, but when you are not given the modulus, as in this case, it takes five.
 We can use the following algorithm to do so:

-I am going to call the five sequential values $x_0$, $x_1$, $x_2$, $x_3$, and $x_4$ such that they are aranged in the LCG as such:
+I am going to call the five sequential values $x_0$, $x_1$, $x_2$, $x_3$, and $x_4$ such that they are arranged in the LCG as such:

 $x_1 = ax_0 + b \mod m$ <br />
 $x_2 = ax_1 + b \mod m$ <br />
 $x_3 = ax_2 + b \mod m$ <br />
 $x_4 = ax_3 + b \mod m$ <br />

 And we need to solve for $a$, $b$, and $m$.
-We can eleminate $b$:
+We can eliminate $b$:

 $x_2 - x_1 = (ax_1 + b) - (ax_0 + b) = a(x_1 - x_0) \mod m$<br />
 Repeat for all:<br />